 - Seal lynx point.
-These Bengals are the lightest of the snow variants and will often be born without any markings or faintly visible markings, at most.
-They have a creamy-white base coat that is contrasted by brown, grey, or tan spots or marbling.
-These beautiful cats often resemble snow leopards and are the only Bengals that have ice-blue eyes.
+These Bengals are the lightest snow variants and will often be born without any markings or faintly visible markings.
+They have a creamy-white base coat contrasted by brown, grey, or tan spots or marbling.
+These beautiful cats often resemble snow leopards and are the only Bengals with ice-blue eyes.

 - Seal mink.
-Seal mink Bengals usually have a light brown, cream, or ivory base coat, with a darker brown or caramel spotted or marbled pattern.
-They will usually have blue-green or aqua eye color.
+Seal mink Bengals usually have a light brown, cream, or ivory base coat with a darker brown or caramel spotted or marbled pattern.
+They will usually have a blue-green or aqua eye color.

 - Seal sepia.
-Usually the darkest of the snow variants, seal sepia Bengals have light chocolate or tan brown base coat that has various shades of brown or tan spotted or marbled markings.
+As the darkest of the snow variants, seal sepia Bengals have light chocolate or tan brown base coat with various shades of brown or tan spotted or marbled markings.
 They are typically found with green or golden-brown eyes.

 Non-recognized Bengal Cat Colors

-Although these colors are not officially recognized by Bengal competition standards, these rare colors are just as striking as standard Bengal color variants.
+Although these colors are not officially recognized by Bengal competition standards, they are just as striking as standard Bengal color variants.
 They are typically caused by recessive genes that can crop up among standard litters.

 4. Charcoal Bengal Cat